Homestead Tax Deferral Program

 The deferred portion becomes a first Lien on the property with interest, which accrues until the taxes are paid, and cannot exceed 7 percent.

-All deferred taxes plus interest constitute a prior lien on the homestead per FL Statute 197.262 and are due and payable with any changes in:
+All deferred taxes plus interest constitute a prior lien on the homestead per Florida Statute 197.262 and are due and payable with any changes in:

 - Property use